SSE-13/SSE_13081151/README.md

 ###About me

 I was born in Cabo Verde, but grew up in Portugal from an early age.
-I attended university in my country, prior to coming to China, and I majored in Computer Science.
-I'm a decent programmer already, and learn new things fairly quickly.
-I love to cook and have _A LOT_ of hobbies :laughing:
+I'm a decent programmer, and learn new things fairly quickly.

 ---
 ##Skills & Interests